How to keep your phone charged and useful in a natural disaster

 To make sure you have the very latest information, including evacuation instructions, there are a few steps you can take before and during a disaster.

-- Sign up for all your local emergency alerts.
+- Sign up for all local emergency alerts.
 While some text alerts can be sent to all phones, many are only sent to people who have opted in.
 These services are set up by your local governments and use tools like Nixle.
-Go to your local emergency preparedness website (for example, New Orleans is ready.nola.gov) and follow directions.
+Go to your local emergency preparedness website (for example, New Orleans’s is ready.nola.gov) and follow directions.
 Usually you will be asked to text something to a specific number.

 - Download any emergency apps, such as FEMA’s, ahead of time.
 If you’re already dealing with limited service and battery life, stick to their websites.